PDAL/PDAL/doc/workshop/exercises/georeferencing/index.rst

 Command
 .............

-Invoke the following command, substituting accordingly, into your `OSGeo4W Shell`:
+Invoke the following command, substituting accordingly, into your |Terminal|:

 .. literalinclude:: georeferencing-command.txt